Chia-Network/chia-network.github.io/collections/_posts/2022-03-19-mainnet-year-one.en.md

 author: "[The Chia Team](/team)"
 ---

-*WIn celebration of Chia Mainnet's first year, we share some thoughts and a [nifty infographic](/2022/03/19/mainnet-year-one.en.html#infographic) below.‎ ‎*
+*In celebration of Chia Mainnet's first year, we share some thoughts and a [nifty infographic](/2022/03/19/mainnet-year-one.en.html#infographic) below.‎ ‎*

 <hr>